-Indicator Report - Carbon Monoxide: Emergency Department Visits
+Indicator Report - Carbon Monoxide: Hospitalizations and Emergency Department (ED) Visits

-Why Is This Important?Carbon monoxide (CO) gas is a colorless, odorless gas that can cause sudden illness or death if inhaled.
-This cause of death is almost entirely preventable if proper measures are taken such as always having a working carbon monoxide detector in your home or work.
+Why Is This Important?Hospitalization and emergency department (ED) visits for carbon monoxide (CO) poisoning is almost entirely preventable if proper measures are taken such as always having a working carbon monoxide detector in your home or work.

 CO poisoning is especially a concern after emergency situations such as power outages or natural disasters because of certain equipment people use that gives off CO.
 Generators, grills, camp stoves, or other gasoline equipment, propane, natural gas, or charcoal-burning devices should never be used inside a home, basement, garage, camper, or even outside near an open window.